 A great weight lifted from my mind, and I could finally relax.
 I tried to imagine how Zar would react when she saw me like this, but my thoughts quickly reverted to the present situation.
 “What are you doing here?”

 “I have been here for some time, waiting for you to recover.
 Orion, this is Grand General Khormez, the president of Alquabor.”

 I looked at the comparatively small figure standing next to her.
-“Oh no, what have I done?”
+General?
+President?
+“Oh, no, what have I messed up now?”